hasada83d/hosha-network/README.md

 ## Citation
 If you use this repository or any part of the code/algorithms presented herein, please cite the following paper:
+Hasada, H., Ikeya, F., Toriumi, A., Honma, Y., Oguchi, T. (2025).
+“Development of pedestrian-vehicle networks and theoretical methodology for defining pedestrian protection zones.”
+In Proceedings of infrastructure planning (in press).